rami-sweyri/full-state/README.md

 # Full State

-the easiest way to manage you'r state ever.
+> the easiest way ever! to manage your state.

 ## Installation